gillian-guide/gillian-guide.github.io/docs/en/optimization.md

     1. Go to the latest [release page](https://github.com/doitsujin/dxvk/releases/latest).
     2. Download the :material-zip-box:`dxvk-x.x.tar.gz` archive.
     3. After downloading, open the archive and navigate to :material-folder: ==dxvk-x.x\x32\\==.
     4. Extract :fontawesome-solid-gears:`d3d9.dll` into the game folder.
+If you want to retain FusionFix's toggle functionality, rename the file to :fontawesome-solid-gears:`vulkan.dll` first.

     !!! question "About the `async` patch"
         DXVK, from version 2.0 onwards, implemented Graphics Pipeline Library support, which, in the context of GTA IV, completely eliminates shader building stutter given the GPL and Fast Linking support from the GPU.